jongpie/ApexValidationRules/README.md

 An Apex library for making code-based validations configurable via custom metadata types

 1. Create validation rules via ApexValidationRule\_\_mdt custom metadata type
-2. Call ApexValidator class in your trigger handler or class to validate the your records pass your validation rules
+2. Call RecordValidator class in your trigger handler or class to validate the your records pass your validation rules

 This is useful in scenarios where standard validation rules cannot be used